sapcc/maintenance-controller/README.md

       # multiple trigger instances can be used also
       trigger: t && u
 ```
-Chains be undefined or empty.
+Chains can be undefined or empty.
 Trigger and Notification chains are configured by specifying the desired instance names separated by ```&&```, e.g. ```alter && othertriggerplugin```.
 Check chains are build using boolean expression, e.g. ```transition && !(a || b)```.
 To attach a maintenance profile to a node, the label ```cloud.sap/maintenance-profile=NAME``` has to be assigned the desired profile name.